You can add sounds to your projects using AR Studio's audio tools.

-The Audio Source is a speaker in the scene to which you can connect audio clips.
+First insert a speaker.
+The speaker is a scene object to which you can connect audio clips.
 In its default state it won't render any sound in your project, but you can configure it to represent audio effects.
-You can have multiple audio sources in a scene.
+Click + above the Scene tab and select Speaker.

-Add an audio clip from your computer, select one from the Assets panel or select the Microphone.
+Add an audio clip from your computer, select a playback controller from the Assets panel or select the Microphone.

 Adjust the volume level of your audio source in the scene.